 Black Bean and Tomato Chili

-Serve this pungent chili, infused with raw and cooked garlic, over cooked rice seasoned with turmeric for a colorful and satisfying meal.
+Serve this flavorful chili infused with garlic and spices over rice seasoned with turmeric for a colorful and satisfying meal.

 - Servings: 6